partrickJhonson/beef/Installation.md

 # Start BeEF

-To start BeEF, simply run:
+To start BeEF, first change the username and password config.yaml and then simply run:

 ```bash
   $ ./beef